thebridsk/bridgescorerdocs/docs/content/home/_index.md

 The **Fast Click** button enables fast click on touch devices.
 Normally there is a 1/2 second wait from when the button is touched to when it is clicked.
 Enabling this eliminates this wait.

 The **Shutdown Server** button is only available from the browser running on the computer that is running the server.
 Hitting this button will shutdown the server in an orderly fashion.

+## Help

+There is a help button in the upper right corner of the page, a white circle with a question mark in it.
+Clicking the white circle brings up a menu for help and about.

+If possible, the help menu item will show the help page for the current page.